adamvallance/cellUview/README.md

 # Summary

-cellUview provides a real-time image processing suite designed for the open-source, Raspberry Pi based OpenFlexure microscope platform - with capabilities such as contrast and exposure adjustment, erosion and dilation, flat field correction, edge detection/enhancement, and classification using k-means clustering.
-It also allows for easy image capturing with an in-built gallery viewer, with a quick, simple way to restore processing settings from a previous capture.
+cellUview provides a real-time image processing suite designed for the open-source, Raspberry Pi based OpenFlexure microscope platform - with capabilities such as contrast and exposure adjustment, erosion and dilation, chromatic aberration correction, edge detection/enhancement, and classification using k-means clustering.
+It also allows for easy image capturing with an in-built gallery viewer, which features a quick, simple way to restore processing settings from a previous capture.

 <div align="center">
 <img src="https://github.com/adamvallance/cellUview/blob/docPolish/images/cellUview_system_diag.png?raw=true" alt="cellUview hardware system diagram" width="800"/>